mosswoodcreative/cambium/README.md

 To install Cambium run the following command in your terminal.

+**Note**: You dont need to clone this repo as it will be created after running `kbox create pantheon` command.

 1. `kbox create pantheon`

    This will ask series of questions regarding your Pantheon account.
 Please see